ericwetzel7/2022-core-mentor/README.md

 # 2022 C++ Core
-This is the mentor-designed code for Team 2165 for 2022.
-Used in the Week 2 competition.
+This is the mentor-designed code for FRC Team 2165 for 2022.
+Used in the Week 2 Oklahoma regional competition.